ringcentral/engage-voice-api-docs/docs/notifications/web-service/index.md

 ```

 !!!
 Note
-    When selecting the **Debug?** option, the details of the web service call will be stored in debug format on the Engage server.
+    When selecting the **Debug?** option, the details of the web service call will be stored in debug format on the RingCX server.
 Access to the logged information must be requested through Operations as they are not directly accessible.

 ### Setting up Webhooks (Events)